awsdocs/ec2-image-builder-user-guide/doc_source/managing-image-builder-cli.md

 An image pipeline automates the creation of golden images\.
 This command is similar to the `create-image` step that we performed in the preceding steps\.
 However, in this case, a pipeline enables you to configure EC2 Image Builder to periodically build new images for you\.

 The build cadence depends on the schedule that you have configured in your pipeline\.
 A schedule has two attributes: a `scheduleExpression` and a `pipelineExecutionStartCondition`\.
 The `scheduleExpression` determines how often EC2 Image Builder evaluates your `pipelineExecutionStartCondition`\.
 When the `pipelineExecutionStartCondition` is set to `EXPRESSION_MATCH_AND_DEPENDENCY_UPDATES_AVAILABLE`, EC2 Image Builder will build a new image only when there are known changes pending\.
-When it is set to `EXPRESSION_MATCH_ONLY`, it will build a new image every time the CRON expression matches the current time\.
+When it is set to `EXPRESSION_MATCH_ONLY`, it will build a new image every time the cron expression matches the current time\.

+For information on how to format a cron expression in Image Builder, see [Use cron expressions in EC2 Image Builder](image-builder-cron.md)\.

 The contents of the `create-image-pipeline.json` are as follows\.